RanZhou/Ageseq2/README.md

     python3 -m pip install Biopython
     python3 -m pip install pandas

-In the package, BLAT have been included in the blat_binaries folders, cygwin1.dll will be required if you're running blat in a Windows system.
+In the package, BLAT have been included in the blat_binaries folder, but cygwin1.dll will be required if you're running blat in a Windows system.
 You should be able to find it online with search engine.
 Once you found it, it has to stay with the other python scripts in the same place or the entry folder.
 #### Possible issues with MAC
 You might need to manually unlock the blat_macos in your system preference/setting.